Transdanubia: Geography

-The territory of the region is 38,000 km², and it comprises almost half of the whole territory of Hungary.
+The territory of the region is 38,000 km2, and it comprises almost half of the whole territory of Hungary.
 In terms of historical geography it also comprised major part of northern Pannonia, and thus the term Hungarian Pannonia refers to this region.
 The terrain is very varied with gentle hills, valleys, basins, mountains and plains.
 The main geographical formations are the Transdanubian Mountains, the southern half of the Little Alföld, the Alpokalja, the Transdanubian Hills, and the Mezőföld (part of the Great Alföld).
 The main rivers are the Danube, Drava, Rába, Zala, and Kapos.
 In the middle of Transdanubia lies the biggest freshwater lake of Central Europe, the Lake Balaton.
 Other importants lakes are the Lake Velence and the Lake Fertő.

 History

+Historical territory and counties (11th c.-1920)

 Historically the counties of Transdanubia were Moson, Győr, Sopron, Vas, Zala, Veszprém, Fejér, Komárom, Esztergom, Somogy, Tolna and Baranya.
 They comprised the so called Districtus Trans-Danubianus from the beginnings of the 18th century.
-The boundaries of these counties, established by Stephen I of Hungary remained unchanged for almost 900 years until 1920.
+The boundaries of these counties, established by Stephen I of Hungary, remained unchanged for almost 900 years until 1920.